sayanriju/framework/modules/e_notifier/README.md

 Obullo "e_notifier" Module Extension
 =========================

-The goal of `e_notifier` module sending application errors in background to developers.When your application run your LIVE server.
+The goal of `e_notifier` module sending application errors in the background when the application run on LIVE server.

 ## Requirements
 - Any Linux platform